Hello Everyone -

 Poetry Soup has been the most inspirational poetic avenue in my life...or rather the poets who frequent this site are...o.k. a combination of the site and the people are the most inspirational to me.
 After I accidentally found this site, I realized what I had been missing for many years - contact with people who see the world in poetic terms and feedback from those people.
 It is so inspiring to receive feedback from people all over the world and know that you have made some impact on their day.
 It is also enlightening and educational to read other poets' work.
 It's amazing to see how other people's minds view the different aspects of our lives and the world.

-My goal is to continue to be part of Poetry Soup and grow as a poet in ways that I am not even aware of yet.
+My main goal is to continue to be part of Poetry Soup and grow as a poet in ways that I am not even aware of yet.
 May you flourish, as well.